 Prevention and Performance

-The best way to avoid basketball related injuries is to be trained in proper technique and mechanics.
+The best way to avoid basketball related injuries is to be trained in proper technique and body mechanics.
 Additionally, proper training and conditioning so that players are prepared for the demands on the game whether playing recreationally or competitively is crucial to avoiding the occurrence of injury.

-Other ways to avoid injury include
+Other ways to decrease the risk of injury include